 - Exclude recruitment costs

-For more details on the eligibility criterion or the financial support offered, please see our guidance document below.
+For more details on the eligibility criterion or the financial support offered, guidance documents will be provided.

 For any queries relating to your proposal please contact Fight for Sight at email@example.com.